 The packet type field in the PAL header shall be used only when there are no sub-packets in the PAL payload and shall be ignored when there are sub-packets in the PAL payload.
-The values for this field are given in Table 119.
+The values for this field are given in Table 107.

 Packet Type Description

 0b00 Data

 0b01 Video

 0b10 Audio

 0b11 CEC/DDC

-0b100 Composite
+0b100 Composite a

 0b101-111 Reserved

-Table 119 - Packet type
+Table 107 - Packet type

-1. Composite refers to a packet containing more than one type of information (e.g. Uncompressed Video and Audio).
+Composite refers to a packet containing more than one type of information (e.g. Uncompressed Video and Audio).

-The aggregation indication bit is used to tell whether the PAL packet is an aggregated one or not.
-When the bit sets to "1", the Sub-packet information field shall exist within the PAL header which is formatted as specified in Figure 234.
+The aggregation indication bit indicates whether the PAL packet is an aggregated.
+When the bit sets to ONE, the Sub-packet information field shall exist within the PAL header which is formatted as specified in Figure 188.